-Number and percent of service plans that identify the participants assessed needs were addressed.
-Numerator = Number of service plans that identify the participants assessed needs were addressed.
+Number and percent of service plans indicating all risk factors have been assessed and addressed in the service plan.
+Numerator = Number of service plans indicating all risk factors have been assessed and addressed in the service plan.
 Denominator = Number of service plans reviewed.

-Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review
+Responsible Party for data collection/generation (check each that applies): Frequency of data collection/generation (check each that applies): Sampling Approach (check each that applies): State Medicaid Agency Weekly 100% Review Operating Agency Monthly Less than 100% Review Sub-State Entity Quarterly Representative Sample Confidence Interval =

-Sub-State Entity Quarterly Representative Sample Confidence Interval = +/- 5% and a Confidence Level of 95% or higher Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify:
+Confidence Interval=+/-5% and a confidence level of 95% Other Specify: Annually Stratified Describe Group: Continuously and Ongoing Other Specify: Other Specify: